 \subsection{Motivating Examples}

 In this section, we present our motivational study to further demonstrate the technical challenges listed in~\cref{sec:introduction}.

-Two authors randomly sample 30 VR apps from the popular Steam VR app store~\cite{website:steam-app-store-vr}, select screenshots from them, and use the prompt template in Figure~\ref{fig:motivating-prompt-template} to instruct the widely-used LMM GPT-4o~\cite{website:gpt4o} to identify and locate IGEs in the images.
+Two authors randomly sample 30 VR apps from the popular Steam VR app store~\cite{website:steam-app-store-vr}, select screenshots from them, and use the prompt in Figure~\ref{fig:motivating-prompt-template} to instruct LMM GPT-4o~\cite{website:gpt4o} to identify and locate IGEs in the images.

 As shown in figure \ref{fig:motivating-storm}, the mailbox is wrongly recognized as ``Missile-like Object''.
 It is because the mailbox is viewed from an unusual angle, resulting in a special shape in the view and making it harder for the LMMs to identify semantics.
 This misunderstanding of GUI elements reveals the LMM's inability to face the heterogeneous GUI elements in VR apps.
 For another example, figure \ref{fig:motivating-jobsim}, the bounding boxes in the image either cover only part of the object, locate objects mismatched with the label, or even mark the background.
 Although the LMM identifies most objects in the image, it fails to locate them well, revealing its insufficient spatial perception.
-To summarize, the LMM alone cannot effectively detect \ivos in highly complex and varied VR apps.
-To boost the LMM on \ivo detection in VR apps, it is necessary to provide the LMM with more context information and integrate the model with different techniques.
-Following this idea, we propose \tool to imitate human behavior to enhance the LMM on detecting \ivos in VR apps.
+To summarize, the LMM alone cannot effectively detect \ivos in highly complex and varied XR apps.
+To boost the LMM on \ivo detection in XR apps, it is necessary to provide the LMM with more context information and integrate the model with different techniques.
+Following this idea, we propose \tool to imitate human behavior to enhance the LMM on detecting \ivos in XR apps.